 Trust Me: Using Customer Experience to Build Health Care Relationships

 Whether you work in consumer goods, tech or health care – frankly, any industry – having the trust of your customers/buyers/members is critically important.
-Think of it as a savings account – making regular deposits of trust-building interactions helps the relationship grow.
+Think of it as a savings account – making regular deposits of trust-building interactions helps health care relationships grow.
 And at the most fundamental level, when someone trusts you, it’s more likely they’ll do business with you – and continue to do so.
 It’s a matter of the bottom line.

 The 2019 Edelman Trust Barometer delivers some surprising insights about trust in health care.
 Researchers looked at five subsectors in the health care industry – hospitals/clinics, biotech/life sciences, insurance, consumer health and pharmaceuticals.
 The insurance market fell smack in the middle when it came to trust rankings, falling short of hospitals/clinics and biotech/life sciences but beating out consumer health and pharma.
 Susan Isenberg from Edelman penned an interesting take on the widening health care trust divide highlighted in the barometer.